 Research involving personal data must uphold the duty of confidentiality and protect data subjects' right to privacy.

 Confidential data are data not in the public domain, including information that has been is given in confidence or agreed to be kept confidential between two parties.
 This may include information on business, income, health, medical details, and political opinion.
 A 'duty of confidentiality' exists in UK law and you should be aware of this when working with such data.

 In addition, although GDPR legislation may not apply to confidential data where they do not contain personal data, other legislation may apply.

-For projects requiring advanced security, the Data Safe Haven (DSH) provides a controlled and secured service environment for undertaking research using sensitive data.
+For projects requiring advanced security, safe havens provide a controlled and secured service environment for undertaking research using sensitive data: